 The following image shows the fact relationship properties in the Define Relationship dialog box.

 Browsing the Cube by Using the Fact Dimension

 On the Build menu, click Deploy Analysis Services Tutorial to deploy the changes to the instance of Analysis Services and process the database.

-After deployment has successfully completed, click the Browser tab in Cube Designer for the Analysis Services Tutorial cube, and then click Reconnect.
+After deployment has successfully completed, click the Browser tab in Cube Designer for the Analysis Services Tutorial cube, and then click the Reconnect button.

-In the Metadata pane, expand Customer, expand Location, expand Customer Geography, expand Members, expand All Customers, expand Australia, expand Queensland, expand Brisbane, expand 4000, right-click Adam Powell, and then click Add to Subcube Area.
+In the metadata pane, expand Customer, expand Location, expand Customer Geography, expand Members, expand All Customers, expand Australia, expand Queensland, expand Brisbane, expand 4000, right-click Adam Powell, and then click Add to Filter.

 Filtering to limit the sales orders returned to a single customer lets the user drill down to the underlying detail in a large fact table without suffering a significant loss in query performance.

-The following image shows the dimensioning from the previous steps.
+The following image shows the result of the previous steps.